ruiqic/ruiqic.github.io/_pages/projects.md

 Personal Projects
 ======

-## Cryptocurrency Trading Bot
+## On-chain Trading Bot

-I created a trading bot that operates on the [Solana](https://solana.com/) blockchain, leveraging Python SDKs for its implementation.
-Taking advantage of negligible transactions fees on Solana, the strategy capitalizes on normal price volatility in digital assets and trading fee rebates from the underlying DeFi protocol.
+I created a bot that operates on the [Solana](https://solana.com/) blockchain, using Python and JavaScript to interact with Rust programs.
+The strategy profits from price volatility in digital assets by market making and matching orders on a decentralized exchange.
 The bot is hosted on the [Google Cloud Platform](https://cloud.google.com/) to have constant uptime.
-Since deployment, the bot has been profitable (as of October, 2023).